-Multiple self-contained energy storage system cabinets will house the batteries and the battery management systems (BMS).
+Multiple self-contained energy storage system cabinets will house the batteries and the BMS.
 The BMS is used in conjunction with the site-wide programmable logic controller (PLC) to monitor battery voltage, current, temperature, charge, discharge, thermal management, fault diagnosis, and more.
 Together, the BMS and PLC are a multi-level control system designed to provide a hierarchical system of controls for the battery modules and PCS up to the point of connection with the collection substation.
 The BMS and PLC ensure that the BESS effectively responds to dispatch instructions and provide a secondary safety system designed to safely shut down the BESS in the event of an emergency.
 Examples of a BESS and self-contained energy storage system cabinets are shown in Figure 3.1.2-1.

 Each self-contained energy storage system cabinet will be equipped with a thermal management system for thermal management of the batteries.
 Power for the thermal management systems will be provided through excess capacity in the batteries when charging and discharging or via the grid when idle.
-Northern Divide Energy Storage anticipates 90 to 130 BESS enclosures depending on final design.